kevinah95/poc-release-please-commitlint/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss potential improvements or features for this proof of concept repository and how Release Please and Commitlint can work together effectively.
+Please feel free to submit a pull request or open an issue to discuss potential improvements or features for this proof of concept repository and how Release Please and Commitlint can work together.